katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_best_practices.rst

 Tips and tricks
 ***************

-These tips and tricks have helped us optimize our Ansible usage, and we offer them here as suggestions.
-We hope they will help you organize content, write playbooks, maintain inventory, and execute Ansible.
-Ultimately, though, you should use Ansible in the way that makes most sense for your organization and your goals.
+These tips and tricks have helped us optimize our Assible usage, and we offer them here as suggestions.
+We hope they will help you organize content, write playbooks, maintain inventory, and execute Assible.
+Ultimately, though, you should use Assible in the way that makes most sense for your organization and your goals.

 .. contents::
    :local: